 If you’re driving to work, start your car to let it warm up and defrost.
 Even if you park in a garage, you should let the engine run for a minute or two before leave (Just be sure to keep the garage door open).

 10. Leave a few minutes earlier for work.

 I don’t know why, but I always tend to leave at the last possible second in order to make it on time to work.
 In the winter, this isn’t smart because of snow and ice and slow moving traffic (That’s another bonus to watching the news, getting an update on the traffic).
 If you leave 5-10 minutes earlier than usual, normally you shouldn’t be any later to work (Depending on how heavy the traffic is and if there’s a snowstorm, you may have to leave even earlier).

 The darkness of winter isn’t fun to wake up to.
 If you have a solid morning routine, then it’s much easier to handle.
 The more you practice enjoying your mornings, the more you will actually grow to love mornings and be off to a great day.
-My morning routine consists of a three and a half hour ritual (I’m pretty dedicated to morning me time), but having at least a half hour to an hour routine when you wake up is perfect.
+My morning routine consists of a longer ritual than most (I’m pretty dedicated to morning me time), but having at least a half-hour to an hour routine when you wake up is perfect.